 Duncan: Well make him an offer he can’t refuse.

-Later, Duncan approaches Jill and asks her if her argument with Jimmy represents ‘creative differences.’
+Later, Duncan approaches Lisa and asks her if her argument with Jimmy represents ‘creative differences.’
 She says that the work can make a film feel like one’s baby.
 Duncan asks her who gets custody and she replies that the lawyers do.
-Jill asks Duncan if he believes that the stuff from the script is real and he tells her that Jimmy grew up in that community and likely saw what was going on around him.
+Lisa asks Duncan if he believes that the stuff from the script is real and he tells her that Jimmy grew up in that community and likely saw what was going on around him.
 She asks if she could call wardrobe and ask for bulletproof Armani.
 He laughs and says that they’re after Jimmy, not her, but says that if she needs anything she knows where to find him.
 After he leaves, she looks, uh, appraisingly in Duncan’s direction and says that she may just do that.

 Duncan visits a Buddhist temple and speaks with Grandfather Lao.
 Lao recognizes Duncan and addresses him before he turns to see him.
 When Duncan asks how he knew it was him, Lao replies that every soul has an aura and that Duncan’s aura is strong.
 A moment later, he adds that he saw Duncan’s car drive up.